What is the first song we think of when we think of "Frozen?"

 That's what I just said.

-Kristoff is a good supporting character, but i don't know, he doesn't seem all that developed to me.
+Kristoff is a okay supporting character, but i don't know, he doesn't seem all that developed at all.
 I know he has a Elk named Sven, and he's not likable as much either.
 I mean that doesn't mean i'd rather not have them in the story, I would, but I'd rather we see more development.
-For example the romance between them, though a lot stronger than Anna and Hans, is pretty weak.
+For example the romance between them, though is a little bit stronger than Anna and Hans, is pretty weak.
 And it wasn't the intention of this movie.
-This movie was about, or supposed to be about the struggling relationships between the sisters, however, we get another cliche adventure between a man and a woman.
+This movie was about, or supposed to be about the struggling relationships between the sisters, however, we get another typical adventure between a man and a woman.
 I can get the fact that they didn't like each other to begin with, and then at the end, they're couples, well that's a big cliche all around, the typical, "we hate each other, but we love each other in the end" cliche.
 But at least it's not as big as "love at first sight."
 But still a pretty big cliche.
 As they travel, they come across a magical snow man named Frosty, dah I mean Olaf .

 Speaking of Frosty, check out Bing Crosby singing "Frosty The Snowman"